Job Prospects... At a glance

 The annual income for administrators is estimated to be around $43,100.
 New and inexperienced administration officers are likely to earn considerably less than this, while experienced administrators can earn much more.

 Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 * Growth projections are based on the category “General Clerks”.

-The number of administration officers in employment fell by 3.7% per year from 2006 to 2013.
-In fact, from 2006 out to 2024 the total number of administrators is expected to drop.
+The number of administration officers in employment fell by 5.1% per year from 2006 to 2013.
+From 2013 out to 2028 the total number of administrators is expected to decline further.
 This fall in demand is partly caused by technology automating many of the tasks administrators used to do, for example, filing documents, although some of it could also be attributed to the roles and titles of administrators becoming so varied.

 Source: Statistics NZ Census and MBIE projections